MichM072/evoman_framework/README.md

 `python line_plot.py`

-Within the line_plot.py file, make sure to change the constant "ENEMY" for each enemy you wish to plot.
 After generating the plot, manually save the plot for each enemy.

 4. Generating Box Plots of Individual Gains